-This weekend I am over the moon to be featuring three very special ladies on Style Studs and Lace – vintage aficionado, Leslie (Madam Juju), local fashion blogger, Tori Mistick and local photographer, Lexi Shapiro.
+This weekend I am over the moon to be featuring three very special ladies – vintage aficionado, Leslie (Madam Juju), local fashion blogger, Tori Mistick and local photographer, Lexi Shapiro.
 Together they have pulled together a pretty brilliant weekend style guide to help you shop vintage!

 Leslie is a good friend of mine who, today (TODAY!!!!) opens the doors on her gorgeous vintage boutique, Juju, in Point Breeze and I couldn’t be happier for her!
 She has an incredible wealth of knowledge when it comes to shopping for vintage and she knows firsthand what it takes to curate a killer collection of vintage clothing.
 I am so grateful that she took the time out to impart a little of her wisdom and let us photograph inside her store in the midst of opening!